Dr Lili Yang BSc (China), MSc (Loughborough), PhD (Derby)

 Lili has taught a variety of modules on computing and business at both postgraduate and undergraduate levels including Business Analysis for Decision Making, Quantative Methods for Business, Information Systems Development, Business Information Management, Business Modelling, From Networks to Internet, Programming, Data Communications etc. Currently she is the program director of MSc Business Analysis and Management.
 She has played the role as an external examiner for UG and PG teaching programs for a number of universities in the UK.

 Lili has conducted a significant amount of research both independently and working in team.
 As the principal investigator she has led 12 projects and carried out 4 projects as co-investigator.
 The total budget has reached to over £3 million.
 She has published over 70 journal papers, conference papers and books.
-Recent publications appear in quality journals such as Information Systems Research, European Journal of Operational Research, Technological Forecasting and Social Changes, IEEE Transactions on Systems, Man, and Cybernetics (SMC), to be named.
+Recent publications appear in quality journals such as Information Systems Research, European Journal of Operational Research, Technological Forecasting and Social Changes, IEEE Transactions on Systems, Man, and Cybernetics (SMC).

 Lili’s research interests include emergency information systems design and development, evacuation modelling, data analytics, water resource management, risk management, and decision making.
 Her recent research has been supported by many research funding bodies and industries, such as European Commission, EPSRC, the Department of Trade and Industry (DTI), British Council, the Royal Society, the Royal Academy of Engineering, Santander, UK Fire and Rescue Services, BAE Systems etc.